bslatkin/dpxdt/README.md

     <dd>Artifact ID (SHA1 hash) of the perceptual diff image associated with the run.</dd>
     <dt>diff_log</dt>
     <dd>Artifact ID (SHA1 hash) of the log file from the perceptual diff process associated with the run.</dd>
+    <dt>diff_success</dt>
+    <dd>Present and non-empty string when the diff process ran successfully.
+May be missing when diff ran and reported a log but may need to retry for this run.</dd>
 </dl>

 ##### Returns